Sleep Disorder Center

 Everyone has a restless night now and then, but sleep disorders can deprive people of needed sleep night after night after night.
 Sleep disorders rob people of restful sleep and put them at increased risk for accidents and chronic medical conditions.

-Our sleep specialists hold clinic at Edgerton Hospital every Tuesday.
-The good news - you can meet 1-on-1 within three weeks.
+Our sleep specialists hold clinic at Edgerton Hospital every other Tuesday.
+The good news - you can meet 1-on-1 within four weeks.
 Give us a call today to schedule, 608-884-1390.

 We accept a wide variety of insurances, including most Dean Health Plans, as well as Medicare.

 Two common types of sleep disorders are sleep apnea and restless leg syndrome.

 Sleep Apnea occurs when soft tissues at the back of the throat relax during sleep and close the airway, causing sufferers to stop breathing.
 It is also linked to chronic health problems like high blood pressure and heart disease.

 You may suffer from sleep apnea if you: